What is dandruff?

 What are the most common dandruff symptoms?

 An itchy scalp and flakes of dead skin on your scalp are the most common signs that you have dandruff.
 The flakes of skin can range from large, greasy, and yellow to small and white.
 They can come loose in your hair and accumulate on your shoulders.
-The flakes of skin and itchiness are more severe if you’re stressed, and they often get worse in cold, dry weather.BOOK NOW
+The flakes of skin and itchiness are more severe if you’re stressed, and they often get worse in cold, dry weather.REQUEST NOW

 What causes dandruff?